nest/nest-simulator/doc/userdoc/contribute/neuron_models.rst

 Proxies and local receivers
 ---------------------------

-You need to include the following two lines in the declaration og your generator class (these lines are correct for a generator providing current input to nodes and which shall be recordable by multimeter):
+You need to include the following two lines in the declaration of your generator class (these lines are correct for a generator providing current input to nodes and which shall be recordable by multimeter):